 Policy CC3: Flood Risk and SuDS Strategic Objectives SO4, SO11, SO13, SO14.

-The Council will follow a sequential approach to flood risk management with the aim of locating development on land with the lowest risk of flooding.
-2. All development proposals will be required to consider the effect of the proposed development, including access and egress, on flood risk from all sources, both on-site and off-site, commensurate with the scale and impact of the development.
-Where appropriate 87 this should be demonstrated through a Flood Risk Assessment (FRA) which demonstrates how flood risk will be managed now and over the development's lifetime, taking climate change into account, and with regard to the vulnerability of its users.
-3. Development will not t be permitted unless: a) In the functional f infrastructure. loodplain (Flood Zone 3b), it is water compatible or essential Test, and, if nece policy.
-The Seque or 3, other than sites allocated in this Plan, the Sequential essary, the Exceptions Test is satisfied as required by national ential Test to flooding will be applied district wide unless a earch could be justified to deliver local needs identified in policies.
+- 1. The Council will follow a sequential approach to flood risk management with the aim of locating development on land with the lowest risk of flooding. - 2.
+All development proposals will be required to consider the effect of the proposed development, including access and egress, on flood risk from all sources, both on-site and off-site, commensurate with the scale and impact of the development.
+Where appropriate this should be demonstrated through a Flood Risk Assessment (FRA) which demonstrates how flood risk will be managed now and over the development's lifetime, taking climate change into account, and with regard to the vulnerability of its users. - 3.
+Development will not be permitted unless: - a) In the functional floodplain (Flood Zone 3b), it is water compatible or essential infrastructure. - b) In Flood Zones 2 or 3, other than sites allocated in this Plan, the Sequential Test, and, if necessary, the Exceptions Test is satisfied as required by national policy.
+The Sequential Test to flooding will be applied district wide unless a smaller area of search could be justified to deliver local needs identified in other Local Plan policies.

-87 In accordance with national policy.
+&lt;sup>87 In accordance with national policy.
 Currently, under the National Planning Policy Framework 2021 in Flood Zone 1, a FRA will only be required for sites over 1ha.